 8. Market Analysis

-A market analysis is required for all activities except CHDO Pre-Development Loans, CHDO Operating Assistance and Homeowner Rehabilitation.
+A market analysis is required for all activities except CHDO Operating Assistance.

 The HOME Program Final Rule requires that OHFA assess the market conditions of the neighborhood in which the housing will be located.
 This is regardless of the number of units.

-Down-Payment Assistance and Homebuyer Assistance Applications are required to provide a strong proof of need for the assistance in the area, including a pool of potential buyers.
-Examples of this proof are letters from local realtors, vacancy statistics, Chamber of Commerce information, etc. The documentation must clearly demonstrate a need for homes for purchase and a pool of potential buyers.
-Evidence should be presented that the pool of potential buyers will be income-qualified.
-Also, evidence should be presented that there are available homes in the primary market area that are affordable to potential buyers.

 For all developments of up to twenty (20) units, a market study must be included with the Application that includes all of the applicable documentation requirements listed below.
 For a development of up to twenty (20) units, Applicants may perform their own scientifically based housing market analysis.
 Such studies must fully describe the methodology used and sources of all data and information.